Tonight's HHS boys hoops postponed

-The Houston High School boys basketball team's game scheduled for tonight against Cabool is postponed due to weather.
+Tonight's Houston High School boys basketball at Willow Springs has been postponed due to wintry weather.

-...WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 6 PM THIS EVENING TO 6 AM CST THURSDAY... * WHAT...Freezing drizzle expected.
-A mix of light snow and freezing drizzle is expected over northern portions of the area.
-A dusting of snow and ice accumulations of up to a tenth of an inch are expected. * WHERE...Portions of south central and southwest Missouri. * WHEN...From 6 PM this evening to 6 AM CST Thursday. * IMPACTS...Plan on slippery road conditions.
+...Accumulating Snow Tonight into Wednesday... ...WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 9 PM THIS EVENING TO 6 PM CST WEDNESDAY... ...WIND CHILL WARNING HAS EXPIRED... * WHAT...Snow expected.
+Total snow accumulations of 2 to 4 inches. * WHERE...Portions of southeast Kansas and central, east central, south central, southwest and west central Missouri. * WHEN...For the Wind Chill Warning, until 9 AM CST this morning.
+For the Winter Weather Advisory, from 9 PM this evening to 6 PM CST Wednesday. * IMPACTS...Plan on slippery road conditions.
 The hazardous conditions could impact the morning or evening commute.
+The cold wind chills as low as 20 below zero could result in hypothermia if precautions are not taken.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
-Slow down and use caution while traveling. &&
+Slow down and use caution while traveling.
+In Kansas, road conditions can be obtained by calling 5 1 1. &&

-The Houston High School boys basketball team's game scheduled for tonight against Cabool is postponed due to weather.
+Tonight's Houston High School boys basketball at Willow Springs has been postponed due to wintry weather.

 FACT CHECK See inaccurate information in this story?
 Tell us here.